microsoft/r-server-loan-credit-risk/dba.md

         </div>
     </div>
     <div class="col-md-6">
 When a financial institution examines a request for a loan, it is crucial to assess the risk of default to determine whether to grant it.
 This solution is based on simulated data for a small personal loan financial institution, containing the borrower's financial history as well as information about the requested loan.
-View [more information about the data.](input_data.html)
+View <a href="input_data.html">more information about the data.</a>
       <p/>
       <p>
+ In this template, we implemented all steps in SQL stored procedures: data preprocessing is implemented in pure SQL, while feature engineering, model training, scoring and evaluation steps are implemented with SQL stored procedures with embedded R (Microsoft R Server) code.
       </p>

         </div>